 Balinese names immediately reveal a person's birth order: First-borns are called Wayan, second-borns Made, and so on.
 Given the everyday salience of sibling ranks, one might expect particularly pronounced birth order effects in Bali.
 However, previous birth order research on outcomes such as intelligence, educational attainment, and personality has almost exclusively focused on “WEIRD” populations—populations from Western, educated, industrialized, rich, democratic countries (Heinrich et al., 2010).
 In helping to understand human universality and variability researchers need to move the focus from WEIRD samples to more diverse populations (Rad et al., 2018).

 Prominent theoretical accounts of birth order effects like resource dilution (Blake, 1981), the confluence model (Zajonc & Marcus, 1975), and the family niche model (Sulloway, 1996) have taken no explicit stance on the potential for cultural specificity.
 The resource dilution theory focuses on the fact that with each additional child, parental resources are shared amongst more offspring.
 While the first-born child can enjoy undiluted parental resources until a sibling arrives, later-borns have to share from the very start—thus receiving less support for their intellectual development.
 This is thought to lead to a decrease in intelligence by birth order position (Blake, 1981).
 The confluence model argues that earlier-born children grow up in a more stimulating intellectual environment than their younger siblings because first-borns interact mostly with adults in their early development phase, leading to a decrease in intelligence by birth order position (Zajonc & Marcus, 1975).
 The family niche model assumes that siblings compete for parental investment (Trivers, 1985) and therefore develop strategies to increase parental attention by trying to fill different niches in one family (Sulloway, 1996).
 The first-born takes the traditional niche resulting in higher values in neuroticism, conscientiousness, the intellectual aspects of openness, and the dominance aspect of extraversion.
-The second-born takes the rebellious niche, resulting in higher values in agreeablenessthe sociability aspect of extraversion, and unconventional aspects of openness (Sulloway, 2001).
+The second-born takes the rebellious niche, resulting in higher values in agreeableness, the sociability aspect of extraversion, and unconventional aspects of openness (Sulloway, 2001).

 These theories do not discuss potential influences by culture and instead seem to imply universal family dynamics.
 This suggests that birth order effects should not be specific to WEIRD populations; otherwise, one would have to conclude that family dynamics are less universal than assumed.
 In fact, explanations like resource dilution would predict even stronger linear birth order effects when families are large and resources are few.
 Non-WEIRD populations would therefore offer the most favorable conditions for detecting linear birth order effects due to resource dilution.